 Home overlap costs

 There’s typically some sort of a transition period between selling your current home and your move date.
+Often times people forget to factor these expenses into the cost to move.
 If you’ve already closed on a new place before selling your current one, it’s possible that you’ll pay mortgages, utility costs, HOA fees, property taxes and homeowners insurance for two houses at once.
 For example, you should leave your utilities on while your house is on the market for showings and open houses.
-But shut them off the date you vacate the house, so you can avoid unnecessary payments.
+But shut them off the date you vacate the house.
+This way you avoid unnecessary payments.
 Your final utility bills for your current house should be prorated as of the date of sale.

-If you haven’t closed on a new place, you’ll need to budget for temporary living arrangements.
+If you haven’t closed on a new place, the cost to move will include budgeting for temporary living arrangements.
 You’ll also need to pay to have your furniture and other belongings stored until you can settle permanently.
 And pay for moving a second time too.
 Just factoring in moving one time can be a wide range from $500-$12,000, depending on how you want to do it and the services you want or need to pay for, not including possible temporary storage or living arrangements or moving a second time.